Care leavers | Becoming a parent

 Care leavers who are to become parents will have a special responsibility.
 They will need to ensure their baby receives good enough parenting when that might not have been the case for them.
 They will also have to show a stable home life and independence skills in order to be in the best place for the baby.

-Through Care has a responsibility to consider if a young person will need additional support for the baby and consider if there is a degree of risk that would merit a referral through the Multi Agency Safeguarding Hub (MASH).
+We have a responsibility to consider if a young person will need additional support for the baby and consider if there is a degree of risk that would merit a referral through the Multi Agency Safeguarding Hub (MASH).

 Safe families give support to parents or carers who have needs which impact on their parenting capacity, for example those who are affected by: